-The allowance for foreseeable losses is estimated taking into account the open market value of the development properties.
+As at 31 March 2011, the allowance for foreseeable losses was estimated taking into account the open market value of the development properties.
 A valuation of the development properties was undertaken by a firm of independent professional valuers that has appropriate recognised professional qualifications and recent experience in the location and category of the development properties being valued.
 The valuation was based on the comparative method and residual land value method, each method being used as a check against the other.
-The valuation methods used involve making estimates of total construction costs and selling prices of the development properties.
+The valuation methods used involved making estimates of total construction costs and selling prices of the development properties.

-Development properties of the Group with a carrying amount of \$1,119,000,000 (2010: \$1,301,792,000) are mortgaged to financial institutions to secure credit facilities (note 15).
+Development properties of the Group with a carrying amount of \$Nil (2011: \$1,119,000,000) are mortgaged to financial institutions to secure credit facilities (note 15).